pecksr/Cribl-Lab01/docs/index.md

 Validate if data is being sent to the S3 bucket.

-- Within the Big_Json_to_S3 route configured above, click on the 3 dots to the left of the On toggle:
+- Within the Big_Json_to_S3 route configured above, click on the 3 dots to the right of the **On** toggle:

 ![Cribl-Lab01-42](_images/Cribl-Lab01-42.png)

 - Select Capture
--

 You should see data going out to the S3 bucket configured

 ![Cribl-Lab01-43](_images/Cribl-Lab01-43.png)

 ### 4. Send data from the S3 bucket in Full mode to route

-Now that we’ve configured a new route capable to send data to a S3 bucket (using MinIO as destination) and collect data from a S3 bucket (using S3 collector as source).
-We are already sending data in its full fidelity stage to our S3 bucket, we will now collect that data, apply a pipeline for a Reduction use case and send that data (reduced) to our Splunk Destination.
+So far, we have configured a new route capable of sending data to a S3 bucket (using MinIO as destination) and collect data from a S3 bucket (using S3 collector as source), we will now collect that data, apply a Pipeline for a Reduction use case and send that data (reduced) to our Splunk Destination.

-Let’s use the existing to_Splunk route and modify its filter, Pipeline.
+Let’s use the existing **to_Splunk** route and modify its filter, **Pipeline**.

-Expand the to_Splunk route and enter/modify the following values:
+**Expand the to_Splunk route and enter/modify the following values:**

 - Route Name*: <NO_CHANGE>
 - Filter: source == 'big-json-from-collector'